sybert1ger/frc-programming/courses/ELT1010/4-FabricationofComponents/4-DigitalConnections.md

 Like analog signals, digital signals can loose strength over length.
 Thankfully, small voltage drops aren't extremely bad for data transfer.
 It takes very large distances to completely loose digital signals.

 ### Analog through Digital
-Numbers can be represented in digital.
+Numbers can be represented in digital format.
 These numbers could be interpreted by a device and sent through an analog signal, reversing a digital signal into an analog one.
 Example, your music is stored as a digital file on your iPod and is converted in to a analog single that is audible to the human ear.

 ## Digital Standards
 Digital standards are much different than analog ones.
 They concentrate on the actual data being transferred, and the connection used is rarely important.
 This is because of [abstraction](http://en.wikipedia.org/wiki/Abstraction_\(computer_science\)) of the components.